-Lightly draw the curve on the rear piece.
-You will get a nice curve if you bend a thin flexible band of approximately 100 cm length until you get the desired arch and then have a helper trace this curve for you onto the rear piece.
+Lightly draw the curve on the rear panel.
+You will get a nice curve if you bend a thin flexible band of approximately 100 cm length until you get the desired arch and then have a helper trace this curve for you onto the rear panel.

 To mark the curve on the sides and the tray table, use pots of the appropriate size.

 Now cut the wood along the marked curve with a jigsaw.

 There are 4 mm clearance holes in the base plate and the side panels, see illustration.
 Counter-bore these holes so that the screw heads do not protrude later.